lbertz02/rfc4006bis/README.md

 The option adopted here is the 3rd one.
 It does require some management on the part of the version submitter.

 ### VERSION Submission
-When ready to submit create a new file under the submitted folder.
+When ready to submit create a new file under the 'versions' folder.
 Do NOT udpate the master file.
 Once submitted please update this document as well.

 ## Versions (under release directory)
-The following revisions are present in the release director:
+The following revisions are present in the 'versions' directory:

 - [draft-ietf-dime-rfc4006bis-00](https://tools.ietf.org/html/draft-ietf-dime-rfc4006bis-00) - Initial Version (WG Accepted) - Sept 2016
 )